-When you head out to buy diamonds, “certification” is probably one of the first few concepts you will be introduced to.
-For most people, it is very likely that you had come across the GIA (Gemological Institute of America) report since it is the most widely used grading service in the world.
+When you are shopping for diamonds or an engagement ring, “certification” is probably one of the first few concepts you will be introduced to.
+For most people, you would likely come across the GIA (Gemological Institute of America) report since it is the most widely used grading service in the world.

-Besides the GIA certificate, there is a myriad of gemological labs who offer “similar” grading services.
+Besides the GIA certificate, there is a myriad of gemological labs that claim to offer “similar” grading services.
 I consider most of them to be dubious (e.g. EGL) while a small minority are actually decent outfits (e.g. AGS) worthy of your attention.

 Even though Belgium and the Netherlands are small countries (geographically), they are famous for their imports and exports in the diamond industry.
 In fact, did you know there are a number of heavyweight diamond businesses associated with these 2 countries?

 Apart from Belgium based Rapaport Group and the De Beers (coincidentally a Dutch surname) cartel, HRD is also located in Belgium and has a Dutch name – Hoge Raad voor Diamant.
 When translated to English, HRD literally stands for the terms: High Diamond Council.

 Founded in 1976, the HRD established itself as one of the top global laboratories when it comes to accurate grading services.
 In the European market, many in the trade consider the certifications issued by HRD as a direct alternative to GIA (although I disagree).

 HRD’s Diamond Certification Lab complies with requirements laid out in “The International Rules for Grading Polished Diamonds” provided by IDC – Independent Diamond Council.
 That is, they follow worldwide practices that are proven and accepted by any distributor and buyer.